maxinebaghdadi12/tennis-ssl/README.md

-# Tennis-SSL
-Self-Supervised Learning for Tennis Stroke Classification
+# Evaluating Self-Supervised Learning and YOLO Models as Foundations for Automated Match Commentary

-This repository implements and compares two self-supervised learning (SSL) approaches for tennis stroke representation learning.
-The goal is to learn features from unlabeled tennis images and then evaluate these features on a downstream forehand/backhand classification task.
+This repository implements and compares multiple approaches for tennis stroke recognition, including two self-supervised learning (SSL) models (MoCo v2 and JePA), a supervised ResNet baseline, and a YOLOv3 object-detection model.
+The broader goal is to build components toward automated tennis commentary, requiring player and racket detection, stroke recognition, temporal reasoning over video, natural language generation (LLMs).

-The project explores:
-- MoCo v2 (contrastive learning)
-- A JePA-style multi-crop SSL method using SIGReg (distributional matching)

-After SSL pretraining, we evaluate using:
-1. Linear probing (encoder frozen)
-2. Full fine-tuning (encoder + head trained)

 -------------------------------------------------------------------